 With respect to the ECL based on IFRS 9, determined in accordance with the CBK guidelines, we have selected samples of credit facilities outstanding as at the reporting date, which included rescheduled credit facilities, and evaluated the Group's determination of significant increase in credit risk and the resultant basis for classification of the credit facilities into various stages.
-We involved our specialists to review the ECL model in terms of key data, methods and assumptions used to ensure they are in line with IFRS 9 requirements, determined in accordance with CBK guidelines.
-For a sample of credit facilities, we have evaluated the appropriateness of the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") including the eligibility and value of collateral considered in the ECL models used by the Group and the overlays considered by the management in view of the ongoing inflationary pressure and high profit rate environment, in order to determine ECL taking into consideration CBK guidelines.
+We involved our specialists to review the Probability of Default ("PD"), Loss Given Default ("LGD") and Exposure at Default ("EAD") and the overlays considered by management in view of the ongoing economic impacts, in order to determine ECL taking into consideration CBK guidelines.
+For a sample of credit facilities, we have evaluated the Group's staging criteria and computation of ECL including the eligibility and value of collateral considered in the ECL models used by the Group.
 We have also evaluated the various inputs and assumptions used by the Group's management to determine ECL.

 Further, for the CBK rules provision requirements, we have assessed the criteria for determining whether there is a requirement to calculate any credit loss in accordance with the related regulations and, if required, it has been computed accordingly.
 For the samples selected, which included rescheduled credit facilities, we have verified whether all impairment events have been identified by the Group's management.
-For the selected samples which also included impaired credit facilities, we have assessed the valuation of collateral and reperformed the resultant provision calculations.
+For the selected samples which also included impaired credit facilities, we have assessed the valuation of collateral and checked the resultant provision calculations.

-Other information included in the Annual Report of the Group for the year ended 31 December 2022
+Other information included in the Annual Report of the Group for the year ended 31 December 2023

 Management is responsible for the other information.
-Other information consists of the information included in Annual Report of the Group for the year ended 31 December 2022, other than the consolidated financial statements and our auditors' report thereon.
-We obtained the report of the Bank's Board of Directors, prior to the date of our auditors' report, and we expect to obtain the remaining sections of the Group's Annual Report for the year ended 31 December 2022 after the date of our auditors' report.
+Other information consists of the information included in Annual Report of the Group for the year ended 31 December 2023, other than the consolidated financial statements and our auditors' report thereon.
+We obtained the report of the Bank's Board of Directors, prior to the date of our auditors' report, and we expect to obtain the remaining sections of the Group's Annual Report for the year ended 31 December 2023 after the date of our auditors' report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance or conclusion thereon.